-There are two Internally Assessed Achievement Standards, and three Externally Assesses Achievement Standards in this course that offer 20 credits in total.
+There are two Internally Assessed Achievement Standards, and three Externally Assessed Achievement Standards in this course that offer 20 credits in total.

 Students choosing this course option may also choose to do the Statistics Scholarship Examination as part of the External Examinations.

-Two of the Achievement Standards in this course, Time Series and Formal Inference, focus on the analysis of data and forming a conclusion based on the Statistical Enquiry Cycle.
+The two Internal Achievement Standards , Time Series and Formal Inference, focus on the analysis of data and forming a conclusion based on the Statistical Enquiry Cycle.
 The assessments are based on investigations of data in real life contextual situations.
 Data is analysed using computer technology and the students interpretation of results in a formal statistical report is the basis for assessment in these Achievement Standards.

-The last three Achievement Standard, Evaluating Statistical Reports, focuses on developing skills that will enable students to critically assess the reliability of statistical information in many types of published media reports.
+The last External Achievement Standard, Evaluating Statistical Reports, focuses on developing skills that will enable students to critically assess the reliability of statistical information in many types of published media reports.

 • Time Series, AS91580.
 In this Standard the focus is on how data changes over a period of time.
 Students will Investigate time series data integrating statistical methods and contextual knowledge to identify major features, and forecasting future values based on a set of multivariate data provided.